mbudak21/i3dotfiles/README.md

 ### i3blocks
 - Uses **Caskaydia Cove Nerd Font**.
 - Status bar labels use **glyphs instead of plain text** for RAM, SSD, etc.
+- The bar has interactible elements and supports tray applications.
 ---

 ## 📸 Screenshots